Sarathi7777/Nebula-GenAI/README.md

 ## 🎯 Project Overview

-Nebula GenAI is a cutting-edge web application that harnesses the power of artificial intelligence to revolutionize image creation and transformation.
+ImageMagic is a cutting-edge web application that harnesses the power of artificial intelligence to revolutionize image creation and transformation.
 Built with modern web technologies, it provides users with professional-quality AI tools for generating stunning images from text prompts and transforming existing images into various artistic styles.

-### 🌟 What Makes Nebula GenAI Special
+### 🌟 What Makes ImageMagic Special

 - **100% Free AI Processing**: Leverages Hugging Face Spaces for completely free AI image generation and transformations
 - **No API Keys Required**: No billing setup or payment information needed